ynput/OpenPype/website/docs/artist_ftrack.md

 sidebar_label: Artist
 ---

-# How to use Ftrack in Pype
+# How to use Ftrack in OpenPype

-## Login to Ftrack module in Pype tray (best case scenario)
+## Login to Ftrack module in OpenPype tray (best case scenario)
-1. Launch Pype tray if not launched yet
+1. Launch OpenPype tray if not launched yet
 2. *Ftrack login* window pop up on start
     - or press **login** in **Ftrack menu** to pop up *Ftrack login* window